Snowrries/Fuze/README.md

 Searching through indirect blocks also takes up resources since it is a linear operation, and could potentially lead to geological run times in edge cases.

+We have helper functions to manage the internal data of our file system get_inode takes a path and returns the inode number of the path if it's found.
+If it isn't found, it'll return a negative number.

 Issues
 -----------